February 20, 2012, Christopher D. Carroll qModel

 Next period’s capital is what remains of this period’s capital after depreciation, plus current investment,5

-discounted after-tax income derived from owning the firm.
+about discounted after-tax income derived from owning (a share of) the

-physical machinery owned by the firm, but also the number of shares
+not just the value of the physical machinery owned by the firm, but also the

-of stock outstanding in the firm.
-We can think of the firm in this
+number of shares of stock outstanding in the firm.
+We can think of the firm in

-way if we suppose that every time the firm purchases new physical
+this way if we suppose that every time the firm purchases new physical capital, it

 The Bellman equation for the firm’s value can be derived from

-as the derivative of adjustment costs with respect to the level of
+and defining as the derivative of adjustment costs with respect to the level

 the first order condition for optimization with respect to